bnquynhnhu/bnquynhnhu.github.io/_posts/2021-02-02-1A-discover-data-analysis.md

 ## Data Analyst
 - Implement the **advanced analytics capabilities into reports and visualizations**
 - Profile, clean, and transform data
-- Design & build scalable & effective data models
-- Manage Power BI assets (reports, dashboards, workspace, and the underlying datasets, etc)
+- Is responsible for designing & building scalable & effective data models, manage Power BI assets (reports, dashboards, workspace, and the underlying datasets, etc)
 - Work with Data Engineer and DB Admin
 Note: Data Analyst and Business Analyst could be the single person